bm4cs/bencode.io/content/posts/2021-08-22-production-react.md

 CMD [ "npm", "start" ]
 ```

-But damn, that is going to be a heavy container.
-Expect a weigh in of about 1.7GB.
-The real question...Why ship the complete development toolchain (such as webpack, eslint, babeljs) and all the source code out to customers in a production build.
+Why ship the complete development toolchain (such as webpack, eslint, babeljs) and all the source code out to customers in a production build?

-Its time to lean the build down.
+Its time to put the runtime container on a diet.

-CRA provides an `npm task` for this very purpose called `build`.
-It instructs node and webpack to prepare a production bundle.
+_Create React App_ provides an `npm task` for this very purpose called `build`.
+It instructs `node` and `webpack` to prepare a production bundle.

-The output of `build` is a mess of minimified, tree shaken, optimised, transpiled ball of JS/CSS/HTML.
-Not intended for human consumption.
-But the cool thing at this point is these can now be served as static assets.
-Pick your favourite web server running on an alpine image, such as `nginx:alpine`:
+The output of `build` is a big ball of minified, tree shaken, optimised, transpiled JS, CSS and HTML.
+Not intended for human consumption, but perfect for serving up as static assets.
+Pick your favourite `httpd` such as `nginx:alpine`:

 ```dockerfile
 FROM node:latest as build